CSProjectsEAL/BaseRepository/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: 📄 Bug Report
+name: 📄 Documentation
-about: Submit a bug report to help us improve
+about: Task related to the documentation of the project
 ---

 ## 📄Documentation